Somerville Dog Bite Injury Lawyer

 A dog attack could cause more injury than commonly believed.
 In some cases, victims have suffered mental trauma potentially impacting their lives moving forward.
 Fortunately, the law makes it possible for victims to recover compensation for damages should they prove that the at-fault party is liable for their accident.

 If a dog has caused you harm, it is important to seek immediate medical care.
-Once you ensure your medical condition is secure, you could benefit from calling an experienced injury attorney next.
-A Somerville dog bite lawyer could guide you throughout the claims process while providing you with professional representation necessary for filing a successful claim.
+Once you ensure your medical condition is secure, you could benefit from calling an experienced injury attorney next. a Somerville dog bite lawyer could guide you throughout the claims process while providing you with the professional representation necessary for filing a successful claim.
+Call our law firm today at (617) 925-6407.

 In Somerville and throughout the state, liability for a dog bite injury is primarily governed by what’s known as the “Massachusetts dog bite statute.
 The statute, found at Massachusetts General Laws Chapter 140, Section 155, sets out the manner of establishing civil liability for a dog bite injury.